All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 3. Buy Properties with Room for Improvement

-Another strategy to avoid losses during real estate market corrections is to buy properties that can be improved if desired.
+Another strategy to avoid losses during real estate market corrections is to buy properties where you can force appreciation.
 It leaves you the flexibility to either double-down and invest more money into ratcheting up the property’s appeal and asking rent, or leaving it as-is to keep it affordable in a correction.

-The worst property for investors to own is the best property in the neighborhood.
-You can easily improve your property, but you can’t easily improve the neighborhood.
+You don’t want to own the best property in the neighborhood.
+You can improve your property, but you can’t easily improve the neighborhood.

-Buying dated properties also leaves room for you to “force equity” by updating it and adding value.
+Buying fixer-uppers leaves room for you to “force equity” by updating it and adding value.

 4. Less Leverage, Less Risk in a Housing Correction

-To protect yourself in the event of a housing market correction, you can lower your risk by using less leverage.
+To protect yourself from a housing crash, lower your risk by using less real estate leverage.
 Instead of maxing out your loan at 85-90% LTV, consider 65-80%.

 With a lower LTV (loan-to-value ratio), you’re less likely to become upside-down in a real estate downturn.
 You’re also far less likely to feel a cash flow pinch or experience negative cash flow.